matrix-org/matrix-spec-proposals/specification/server_server_api.rst

 ..
 TODO: add modules to the federation spec and make this a module

-The server API for send-to-device messaging is based on the following EDU.
+The server API for send-to-device messaging is based on the ``m.direct_to_device`` EDU.
 There are no PDUs or Federation Queries involved.

 Each send-to-device message should be sent to the destination server using the following EDU: